dhg/Skeleton/README.md

 ### What's in the download?

-The download includes Skeleton's CSS ans SCSS, Normalize CSS as a reset, a sample favicon, and an index.html as a starting point.
+The download includes Skeleton's CSS and SCSS, Normalize CSS as a reset, a sample favicon, and an index.html as a starting point.

 ```
 Skeleton/